tkojitu/nomaoipad2/ReadMe.md

 	    - touchcancel.
 	  - Change pad colors.
 	+ Sound notes.
-	  + Convert note strings to frequencies.
+	  - Convert note string to note id.
 	  + Create a oscillator when a pad becomes active and start it.
 	  + Stop the oscillator when the pad becomes inactive and forget it.
 	- Use hidden div for note layout.